 Free academic assistance is available for the core academic areas.
 Students may be referred for assistance through a teacher, counselor, coach, or parent.
 A certified teacher will be assigned to the student for scheduled assistance throughout scheduled times during the week.

 Academic assistance opportunities include but are not limited to:

-- Before school from 7:30 to 8:17 a.m., Monday through Friday - During the school day per the teacher's discretion - During all three lunches
+- Before school Monday through Friday

+- During the school day per the teacher's discretion

+- During all three lunches

+- After school

 Contact the Academic Coach for more information.